 Squamous cells are a specialized type of cell that are normally found on the surface of a tissue.
-The squamous cells create a barrier which protects the tissue below the surface from infections and injuries.
-Squamous cells can be found on the outer surface of a tissue such as the skin or on the inner surface of a tissue such as the esophagus.
+They create a barrier which protects the tissue below the surface from infections and injuries.
+The barrier is called an epithelium.

 Squamous cell carcinoma is a type of cancer made up of squamous cells.
-Squamous cell carcinoma can start any where in the body although in it most common in locations where squamous cells are normally found.
+It is a very common type of cancer that can start almost anywhere in the body.